Sustainable Living Action Plan 2018-2020

 Excessive nutrients in wetland and river systems lead to algal blooms.
 These can result in the death of animals and plants which live in the waterways and the possible closure of waterway systems for recreational activity. aims to provide easy to understand application rates and recommended fertiliser types for those living in Claremont and Swanbourne.
 To view information on effective and responsible fertiliser user, please click here.
 Using this information, you will save time and money and help to keep our gardens, wetlands and rivers healthy.

 Mulching garden beds saves water, reduces evaporation and weeds and regulates soil temperatures.
 For maximum effect, mulch gardens at a depth of 50-100mm thick.
 Always keep mulch cleared away from stem of plants to avoid collar rot.

-Residents are encouraged to do one of the following to obtain free or heavily subsidized mulch:
+Residents are encouraged to do one of the following to obtain free or heavily subsidised mulch:

 - Ring up a contractor who prunes trees and ask if they are in the area to drop a truck load on your verge

-There are over 50 different forms of Pythopthera (Greek = Plant Destroyer), these water moulds are carried in soil and spread through poor hygiene of people, animals and machines or by movement of water.
-By moving through infected areas we can unknowingly spread this pathogen.
+There are over 50 different forms of Pythopthera (Greek = Plant Destroyer).
+These water moulds are carried in soil and spread through poor hygiene of people, animals and machines or by movement of water.
 Many of these species of Phytopthera are only recently identified and little is known of some impacts within Perth bushland.
 Over 40% of the species found on the Swan Coastal Plain are impacted by these biological bulldozers and currently there is no known cure.